SGM Herbert A. Friedman (Ret.)

 Summer moons, the shadows are quiet, the heat sweltering

 This is a very sad and yet romantic poem.
 A Northern soldier has been wounded and sees his life coming to an end.
 He thinks of the woman he loves and makes the supreme sacrifice, telling her to find another man to marry and have a happy life in his absence.
 On the other side the young wife sits and although we cannot see the tears in her eyes, we know she is weeping.
-Some of the six-stanza poem is:
+The poem was written by a Hoi Chanh named Hoai Thanh who we mention directly below.
+I quote four of the six stanzas:

 LISTEN TO ME MY LOVE

 Take a husband my love, for my life is fast ebbing.